Menu

 Visit Potosí: Explore Bolivia's Historic Silver City

 Founded in 1546, Potosí quickly became one of South America’s wealthiest cities due to the discovery of silver in the surrounding Cerro Rico (Rich Hill).
 This discovery played a crucial role in financing the Spanish Empire's colonisation of the New World.
-Today, Potosí is a fascinating blend of history and culture, with remnants of its colonial past visible throughout the city.
+Today, Potosí in Bolivia is a fascinating blend of history and culture, with remnants of its colonial past visible throughout the city.

 One of the most enlightening experiences in Potosí is a visit to one of the cooperative mines, where mining methods have changed little since the colonial era.
 On these tours, miners warmly accept gifts of alcohol and dynamite before guiding visitors through the harsh working conditions they endure.
 This provides a unique and sobering insight into Bolivia’s mining history.